mvarrone/machine-learning-specialization/course_1-sup-ML-reg-classif/week1/4 - Regression Model/README.md

 - One of the most important things you have to do is construct a cost function.
 - The idea of a cost function is one of the most universal and important ideas in machine learning and is used in both linear regression and in training many of the most advanced AI models in the world.
 - Cost function tells us how well the model is doing so that we can try to get it to do better.
+- Cost is a measure of how well our model is predicting the target price of the house

 ## Cost function J formula